tiquthon/onion-or-not-the-onion-drinking-game-2/README.md

 Before setting up and using "Onion Or Not The Onion Drinking Game 2" you need:
 - [Docker](https://www.docker.com/) with [Docker Compose](https://docs.docker.com/compose/)

-In order to set up "Onion Or Not The Onion Drinking Game 2":
+In order to set up and use "Onion Or Not The Onion Drinking Game 2":
 1. **Git Clone** or **Download** the repository
 2. **Execute** `docker compose up -d` within the root of this project
 3. Access game at [http://localhost:6362/](http://localhost:6362/).